001kachi/recall-privacy-policy/README.md

 Re:Call is designed with your privacy in mind.
 We do not collect, store or transmit your personal data to any external server.

-All data you enter — including phone numbers, messages, reminders and scheduled items — is stored **locally on your device only** using Android's Room database.
+All data you enter, including phone numbers, messages, reminders and scheduled items is stored **locally on your device only** using Android's Room database.
 It never leaves your phone.

 ### Permissions we request and why: